 16-621.
 Proceedings at the counting center

 A. All proceedings at the counting center shall be under the direction of the board of supervisors or other officer in charge of elections and shall be conducted in accordance with the approved instructions and procedures manual provided for in section 16-452 under the observation of representatives of each political party and the public.
 The proceedings at the counting center may also be observed by up to three additional people representing a candidate for nonpartisan office, or representing a political committee in support of or in opposition to a ballot measure, proposition or question.
 A draw by lot shall determine which three groups or candidates shall have representatives participate in the observation at the counting center.
-Persons representing a candidate for nonpartisan office or persons or groups representing a political committee in support of or in opposition to a ballot measure, proposition or question, who are interested in participating in the observation, shall notify the officer in charge of elections of their desire to be included in the draw no later than ten days before the election.
-After the deadline to receive submissions from the interested persons or groups, but prior to seven days before the election, the county officer in charge of elections shall draw by lot, from the list of those who expressed interest, three persons or groups and those selected shall be notified and allowed to observe the proceedings at the counting center.
-If a group is selected they may alter who represents that group for different days of observation but on any given observation day a selected group shall not send more than one observer.
+Persons representing a candidate for nonpartisan office or persons or groups representing a political committee in support of or in opposition to a ballot measure, proposition or question, who are interested in participating in the observation, shall notify the officer in charge of elections of their desire to be included in the draw not later than seventeen days before the election.
+After the deadline to receive submissions from the interested persons or groups, but prior to fourteen days before the election, the county officer in charge of elections shall draw by lot, from the list of those that expressed interest, three persons or groups and those selected shall be notified and allowed to observe the proceedings at the counting center.
+If a group is selected the group may alter who represents that group for different days of observation but on any given observation day a selected group shall not send more than one observer.
 A group may rotate an observer throughout the day.
 No persons except those authorized for the purpose shall touch any ballot or ballot card or return.
 All persons who are engaged in processing and counting of the ballots shall be qualified electors, shall be deputized in writing and shall take an oath that they will faithfully perform their assigned duties.
 There shall be no preferential counting of ballots for the purpose of projecting the outcome of the election.
 If any ballot, including any ballot received from early voting, is damaged or defective so that it cannot properly be counted by the automatic tabulating equipment, a true duplicate copy shall be made of the damaged ballot in the presence of witnesses and substituted for the damaged ballot.
-All duplicate ballots shall be clearly labeled "duplicate" and shall bear a serial number which shall be recorded on the damaged or defective ballot.
+All duplicate ballots shall be clearly labeled "duplicate" and shall bear a serial number that shall be recorded on the damaged or defective ballot.

 B. If for any reason it becomes impracticable to count all or a part of the ballots with tabulating equipment, the officer in charge of elections may direct that they be counted manually, following as far as practicable the provisions governing the counting of paper ballots.